hashicorp/terraform/website/docs/internals/provider-network-mirror-protocol.html.md

 ## Provider Mirror as a Static Website

-The provider mirror protocol is designed so that it can potentially implemented by placing files on typical static website hosting services.
+The provider mirror protocol is designed so that it can potentially be implemented by placing files on typical static website hosting services.
 When using this strategy, implement the JSON index responses described above as `.json` files in the appropriate nested subdirectories, and ensure that your system is